strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

 ---
-title: Field Registering - Strapi Developer Documentation
+title: Field Registering - Strapi Developer Docs
 description: Learn in this guide how you can create a new Field for your administration panel.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/guides/registering-a-field-in-admin.html
 ---